Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Challenges Future Research Directions

-Since the advent of blockchain, a vast number of consensus mechanisms are being developed by researchers and experts to enhance the aspect of trust among peers and to overcome any prospective vulnerability~\cite{futureref08}.
-As in consensus model, all nodes reach consensus over a unified transaction, similar to this, in case of a detected anomaly all nodes have to reach consensus that the nominated vulnerability is an anomaly.
+\paragraph{Key Challenge} Since the advent of blockchain, a vast number of consensus mechanisms are being developed by researchers and experts to enhance the aspect of trust among peers and to overcome any prospective vulnerability in the network~\cite{futureref08}.
+As in the consensus model, all nodes reach consensus over a unified transaction, similar to this, in case of a detected \final{anomaly, all} nodes have to reach consensus that the nominated vulnerability is an anomaly.
 This becomes even more difficult when a vulnerability is not universally recognized or identified as an anomaly.
 E.g., for some nodes, an anomaly can just be a random behaviour but for other nodes, it could be a point of deep concern.
 Therefore, in such cases, reaching a consensus on a unified opinion becomes even more difficult.
+This can be done by developing efficient blockchain oriented network communication models, which will facilitate blockchain nodes to reach a unified consensus over anomalies as well.